mingyuchoo/haskell-study-series/Database/postgresql-persist-init/README.md

 ## Sample Data

 For testing and development, you can create sample `User` and `Article` objects using the domain entities in `src/Domain/Entities/`.
+The entities include smart constructors with validation to ensure data integrity.

 ## Makefile Targets